Oscar Predictions Punishment Poll

 On a recent episode of What Do You Wanna Watch?
-Ashley, Dylan and Nick were joined by Buddy Watson (who we are legally required to say is from dashgamer.com) to give their predictions for this year’s Academy Awards.
-As has become custom for What Do You Wanna Watch? predictions, the wager was set that the winner would pick something for the losers to watch and discuss on an upcoming episode.
+Ashley, Dylan and Nick were joined by Buddy Watson (legally required to say he’s from dashgamer.com) to give their predictions for this year’s Academy Awards.
+As has become custom for What Do You Wanna Watch? predictions, the wager was set: the winner would pick something for the losers to watch and discuss on an upcoming episode.

 Congratulations to Buddy and Ashley!
-Unfortunately their tie made organizing the punishment for Dylan and Nick a little more difficult.
-Buddy and Ashley came to the agreement that they would each put forward two films and then let a Twitter poll decide which film Nick and Dylan have to watch.
+Unfortunately, their tie made organising the punishment for Dylan and Nick a little more difficult.
+Buddy and Ashley agreed to each put forward two films and then let a Twitter poll decide which film Nick and Dylan have to watch.

 A Ghost Story